 Finding secular language arts curriculum is harder than I would have expected.
 I honestly didn’t think that it would be hard to find it, but yea, it really is.
-I have contacted companies for clarification on whether or not their curriculum contain religious content and often it does even when that information isn’t clear in their product descriptions.
+I have contacted companies for clarification on whether or not their curriculum contains religious content and often it does even when that information isn’t clear in their product descriptions.
 I did find one that does not, which is where Grammar Galaxy comes into play.

 Grammar Galaxy – Secular Language Arts Curriculum

 This post contains affiliate links, see my disclosure policy for more information.

 This year we are using three different levels of Grammar Galaxy – Nebula, Protostar, and Red Star.
 Digital copies only because we don’t need more things to lug across the country when we finally get to move.
 AND we can reuse them for the next child in line.
 Here is my Grammar Galaxy review.